GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   #### Registration for this Challenge:

   Beginning June 23, 2020 at 7:15 AM EDT, the identified Official Representative (individual, team, or legal entity) may register for this Challenge by sending an email to MENTALHealthChallenge@acl.hhs.gov with the subject line stating ‘MENTAL Health Challenge Registration’.
 In this email you must identify only one Official Representative for each Challenge registration.
 The Official Representative must provide a name and email address and, by sending in the registration, affirms on behalf of the Solver (individual, team, or legal entity), that he or she has read and consents to be governed by the Challenge Rules.
-Registration for this Challenge is due by July 15, 2020 at 11:59 pm EDFT.
+Registration for this Challenge is due by July 15, 2020 at 11:59 pm EDT.

   Questions concerning this Challenge should be sent by email to [MENTALHealthChallenge@acl.hhs.gov](mailto:MENTALHealthChallenge@acl.hhs.gov).